 How is the surgery performed?

-In standard cases, the surgical intervention for total hip replacement takes 1-2 hours.
+The surgical intervention for total hip replacement takes 1-2 hours in standard cases.

-Upon the completion of surgery, the doctor sutures the wound.
-Drains are often placed in it to avoid the accumulation of fluid – blood and lymph.
+Upon the completion of the surgery, the doctor sutures the wound.
+Drains are often placed in it to avoid the accumulation of fluid – blood, and lymph.
 The liquid flows through the tubes within 1-2 days, and then they are removed.

 Is the surgery painful?